Professor, Department of Anthropology

 Life & Health Sciences DNA C216, ext.7682, email@example.com

-Research Interests: archaeology, paleolithic of Europe, methods and theory in faunal analysis, human behavioural change during the late Pleistocene, prehistory of Northeastern North America
+Research Interests: hunters-gatherers, archaeology, Paleolithic of Europe, methods and theory in faunal analysis, ethnohistory, prehistory of Northeastern North America

-Professor Morin is looking for students interested in the Paleolithic of Europe or the prehistory of Northeastern North America.
+Professor Morin is looking for students to start graduate work in 2023-24 who are interested in the Paleolithic of Europe or the prehistory of Northeastern North America.
 More specifically, his current projects include: